tosuzu1/chip8_project/README.md

 # DO
 The emulator shall be able to disassemble a Chip-8 ROM and produce source assembly listings.
-1. accept a input of file name {CHECK}
+1. accept a input of file name
-2. read every 16 bit and output source code {check}
+2. read every 16 bit and output source code
 	1. statement to check which opcode, need to interpt to assembly
 	2. seem there not offical assembly instruction and I could make up my own.